anbehindY/astro-portfolio/src/content/work/brillar.md

 dateEnd: "NOW"
 ---

 Brillar is a digital transformation solution provider headquartered in Singapore, with additional offices in Myanmar and Malaysia.
-It specializes
+It specializes in providing innovative technology solutions to help businesses achieve their digital transformation goals.

-- Developing AI-driven features and backend services for **Atenxion**, using MERN stack and python levearing microservices architecture.
+- Developing AI-driven features and backend services for [**Atenxion**](https://www.atenxion.ai/), using MERN stack and python levearing microservices architecture.

 - Implementing **scalable and secure AI integrations** to enhance business automation and user experience.